 - Assign a status to several tests at once.

-In addition, when we run manual test cases our test management system has the following:
+When we execution test cases our test management system has the following:

 - Progress bar – visually shows the current ratio of tests in different statuses.
 This is very convenient for managers.
 For example, when launching large-scale testing before release, managers need to understand how many tests are passed/failed/skipped and how many are Not Run yet.
 Just click on this button, and the tests that should be given attention in the first place will be filtered.
 This is an indispensable feature on projects with a lot of tests.